vootelerotov/ktoken/README.md

 # What is this

-Stripped down, ~un-tested~ tested fork of [Stoken](https://github.com/cernekee/stoken) in Kotlin.
+Stripped down fork of [Stoken](https://github.com/cernekee/stoken) in Kotlin, implementing the very basic functionality of generating token codes from a token string.

-To use, get token from stoken using:
+To use, get token from `stoken` using:

 `stoken --export`